MIT and the Legacy of Slavery

 Project catalyzed by President Reif.
 The first class of the "MIT and Slavery" (21H.S01) undergraduate research project took place in the Fall of 2017.
 Set in motion by MIT President L. Rafael Reif with SHASS Dean Melissa Nobles, the course was developed and taught by Craig Steven Wilder, the Barton L. Weller Professor of History, and the nation’s leading expert on the links between universities and slavery, in collaboration with Nora Murphy, the MIT Archivist for Researcher Services.

 Letter from MIT President L. Rafael Reif

 Initial findings.
-The initial class findings include, among others: insights about the MIT's role in the post-Civil War era of Reconstruction; examples of racism in the culture of the early campus; and the fact that MIT’s founder, William Barton Rogers, owned six enslaved people in Virginia, before he moved to Massachusetts in 1853.
-Findings will be published in detail on the project website in Spring 2018.
+The initial class findings include, among others: insights about MIT's role in the post-Civil War era of Reconstruction; examples of racism in the culture of the early campus; and the fact that MIT’s founder, William Barton Rogers, owned six enslaved people in Virginia before he moved to Massachusetts in 1853.
+Detailed findings will be published on the project website after the Spring 2018 class.

 Story about the initial research findings | MIT and Slavery project website

 New lines of research.
 The findings also suggest new lines of research.
 In a focus on these areas, MIT seeks to contribute to the larger national conversation about the legacies of slavery and to lead research on the relationship between the slave economies of the Atlantic world, the fields of science and engineering, and US technical institutions.
 As part of this effort, Professor Wilder is organizing a consortium of US technical and science institutions to explore such research in collaboration.